Genetti Hotel

-Genetti Hotel, based in Williamsport, Pennsylvania, was built in 1921.
-It was originally named Lycoming Hotel.
+The Genetti Hotel, is a historic hotel in downtown in Williamsport, Pennsylvania, built in 1921 as the Lycoming Hotel.

 History

-The hotel was built in 1921, in the midst of Williamsport's logging boom.
-The hotel opened on June 21, 1922, as Lycoming Hotel.
+The Lycoming Hotel was constructed in 1921, in the midst of Williamsport's logging boom.
+It opened on June 21, 1922.
 It quickly became a destination site for convention planners representing business, civic, military, and professional associates across Pennsylvania.

 The hotel's architect was New Jersey-born William Lee Stoddart.
 The hotel's first manager was John F. Letton.
 One of the grand opening ceremonies for the hotel included a formal presentation by a Pittsburgh chapter of The Gideons International, during the afternoon of June 21, 1922, at which time representatives of the organization presented a gift of Bibles to be placed in each hotel room.
 The Rev. Dr. C. Everest Granger delivered a formal address during that program.

 A hotel amenity in 1922 and 1923 was a soda and candy fountain that was managed by Christian Kirias.

 On September 30, 1922, Republican gubernatorial candidate Gifford Pinchot, delivered an address to the Women's Christian Temperance Union at its annual convention that was held at the Lycoming Hotel, which adhered strictly to the federal Prohibition laws that outlawed the sale of alcohol.
 During that speech, Pinchot expressed his support for prohibition as he advocated for the repeal of the Brook's license law to "put the law in Pennsylvania squarely in accord with the Volstead Act and the Eighteenth Amendment."

-1970s

-In 1975, hotelier Gus Genetti purchased the Lycoming Hotel, announcing that he planned to renovate the facility at an estimated cost of $250,000.
-Improvements were subsequently made to the hotel lobby, kitchen, restaurant, and ballroom.
-The name of the hotel was also changed at that time to reflect Genetti's ownership.
+In 1975, local hotelier Gus Genetti purchased the Lycoming Hotel and renamed it the Genetti Hotel, renovating it at a cost of $250,000, including improvements to the lobby, kitchen, restaurant, and ballroom.